The Screen Savers: History

-Revival

 In April 2015, Leo Laporte announced his version of The Screen Savers, under a slightly different name in 'The New Screen Savers' and lasted through the end of 2018.
 The show, recorded at 3PM Pacific time on Saturday afternoons, has been made available as an audio and video netcast.
 Unlike the TechTV version of the show, this revamp featured Laporte alongside a rotating series of co-hosts, some of whom had a history with the show, such as Kate Botello, Patrick Norton, Megan Morrone and Kevin Rose.
 Other co-hosts were employees of the TWiT network but had no past connection to the show, such as Mike Elgan, Jason Howell, Father Robert Ballecer SJ and Bryan Burnett.
 The final live show was on December 22, 2018, followed by a pre-recorded "Best of 2018" episode on December 29, 2018.

 Format

 Each show began with a short commentary on the day's technology-related news stories, sometimes accompanied by an online poll.
 This was followed by a call for help from a viewer, either through telephone or netcam.
 Early in the show's run, this was followed by Leo's Boot Camp, designed to help people who were new to computers.
 More calls were answered throughout the show, along with a variety of segments.
 These included various interviews, coverage of special events, The Twisted List, Site of the Night, and Download of the Day.
 As each show came to an end, questions sent in by email were answered.
 For part of the show's run, quotations sent in from viewers were read at this time.